-For the twelfth year, Haystack Mountain School of Crafts is organizing a summer conference to look at craft in a broader context.
+For the twelfth year, Haystack Mountain School of Crafts convened a summer conference to look at craft in a broader context.
 The conference is intimate in scale and encourages an active exchange between participants and presenters.
-Mornings are spent in presentations and lectures with afternoons filled with group discussion and studio based workshops that provide a way of exploring ideas through materials.
+For our summer conferences, mornings are spent in presentations and lectures with afternoons filled with group discussion and studio based workshops that provide a way of exploring ideas through materials.
 This event is an important part of the work we do at the school, and supports our belief in creating an environment that values reflective thinking within an inclusive and creative community.

-This year’s conference, Sustainability: Impulses, practices and models, brings together nine inspiring presenters from a variety of creative disciplines.
+This year’s conference, Sustainability: Impulses, practices and models, brought together nine inspiring presenters from a variety of creative disciplines.

 Participants from all backgrounds and skill levels are welcome – no previous experience in any discipline, medium, or technique is required.

-A lottery process will be used for selecting summer conference participants, with half of the spaces reserved for new attendees.
-For more information or to be added to our conference mailing list, email firstname.lastname@example.org.
+A lottery process is used for selecting summer conference participants, with half of the spaces reserved for new attendees.
+For more information or to be added to our conference mailing list for future years, email email@example.com.

 Eleven years of conference presenters and workshop leaders: